-It does have a fairly long list of ingredients and there is a good amount of chopping involved, but once that’s done, it goes together really quickly.
+This recipe for Chicken and Wild Rice Salad does include a fairly long list of ingredients, and there is a good amount of chopping involved, but once that’s done, it goes together really quickly.
 The ingredients include wild rice, chicken, apples, red onion, red pepper, dried currants or golden raisins, celery, roasted pecans, balsamic vinegar, olive oil, and kosher salt and pepper.

-To make this Chicken and Wild Rice Salad, first preheat your oven to 350 degrees F. Place the chicken breasts, skin side up, on a baking sheet and rub them with olive oil.
+Gather your ingredients and preheat your oven to 350 degrees F. Place the chicken breasts, skin side up, on a baking sheet and rub them with olive oil.
 Sprinkle generously with salt and pepper.
 Roast for 35 to 40 minutes, or until your chicken is cooked through.
 Set aside to cool.

 When the chicken is cool, remove meat from the bones and discard the skin and bones.
 Cut the chicken into cubes.

 To cook the wild rice, bring water to a boil over high heat.
 When the water is boiling, add 1/4 tsp of salt and wild rice.
 Lower the heat, and cover and simmer for 45-50 minutes, or until the rice has absorbed most of the water and is cooked.
 Pour into a colander to drain.
 Let cool.

 In a large bowl, add apples, red onion, red bell pepper, dried currants, golden raisins or dried cranberries, celery, and roasted pecan pieces.
 Add the rice and cooked chicken.
 Mix well.

 In a mason jar, mix olive oil, balsamic vinegar and kosher salt and pepper to taste.
 Shake well and pour it over the salad.
 Mix well.
 Cover and refrigerate until you are ready to serve it.